inge4pres/blog/inge.4pr.es/content/post/improving-4pres-links.md

 Finding the right pricing model for something that is highly abundant in the market is no easy task.
 While I would love to let anyone access 4pr.es for _free_, this is not sustainable at scale.

-I figured out the est choice would be to allow for a free tier, and lower the price to the minimum to buy uniquely personalized links.
+I figured out the best choice would be to allow for a free tier, and lower the price to the minimum to buy uniquely personalized links.

 The free tier allows trying out the service, without any charges: the shortened link expires after 6 months, it supports